 When should you come?

-The Lodge is open all year around as long as the rains and the level of the Luangwa river allow us during raining season.
+The Lodge is open from mid-March until mid-January or for groups of 4 adults or more as long as the rains and the level of the Luangwa river allow us during raining season.
 (December - March)

 South Luangwa is green and lusciously beautiful after the rains which usually end in mid-March, the landscape shines with every hue of green and emerald.
 This is a wonderful time to visit, with elephants gliding like ships through the grass and big cats preferring to use the roads rather than dampen their paws.

 In June, July and August you will notice that the greenery dies back to reveal the full structure of the landscape, complete with gnarled tree trunks and twisted shrubs.
 This is many peoples favorite time of year to visit South Luangwa with excellent wildlife viewing opportunities and cooler temperatures before the dry season really kicks in – this is the African winter.

 For exceptional wildlife viewing, September, October and early November superlative as large herds of buffalo come to the Mfuwe area in the driest and hottest time of the year, followed by non-resident predators.
 Large groups of elephant congregate near the river, with the youngsters lying about in the shade away from the midday sun.
 Rain showers can be expected towards the end of October.

 October is the hottest and driest time of year.
 Fantastic for wildlife.